Louie Schwartzberg: Speaking engagements

 Schwartzberg is active in the TED community, having spoken in 2011 at the following: TEDxSoCal, TEDxSF and TEDxJacksonhole, TEDxSMU, and TED Vancouver in March 2014.
 He has delivered speeches at NASA, Global Spa and Wellness Summit, The Nantucket Project and Bioneers.
 His YouTube videos have collected over 60 million views.

+Schwartzberg has also spoken at major international events and venues not currently listed in the article, including: